-It’s always nice to have space in your home, and it goes without saying that the large 43” refrigerator models would give you space to spare.
-But that beautiful refrigerator isn’t going to do you a lot of good if you don’t have the space to plug it into your kitchen, and it will be less useful if you can’t get it in the door.
+Did you know 20% of people who buy refrigerators choose a model that doesn’t fit in their home?
+While it would be nice to have extra room in your refrigerator, and it goes without saying that the large 43” refrigerator models would give you that space, that beautiful refrigerator isn’t going to do you a lot of good if it won’t fit in your kitchen.
+It will be less useful if you can’t get it in the door.

 If you’ve ever watched a TV show with a delivery person stuck in the doorway with a refrigerator, you might have thought it was pretty funny.
 In real life, if your fridge was stuck in the doorway, you’d be doing everything but laughing.
-That’s why, before you order your refrigerator, you should measure your doorways and find the path you’re fridge will take once it’s delivered.
+That’s why, before you order your refrigerator, you should measure your doorways and identify the path your fridge will take once it’s delivered to your home.

-Once you’ve measured, be sure to note any obstructions you might encounter when opening the door to your refrigerator.
+Once you’ve measured your fridge space, be sure to note any obstructions you might encounter when opening the door to your refrigerator.
 Some kitchens are narrow, and even if the fridge you choose will fit in the space, you might not be able to fully open the doors.